 From fender benders on W. Morehead Street to multi-car collisions on I-77, accidents can happen anytime, anywhere and to anyone – even the most experienced drivers.
 Fortunately, a reliable car insurance policy can shield you from facing a large financial loss in the wake of a collision.
 If you own a vehicle in Charlotte, you are required by North Carolina state law to have auto insurance.
 A local independent insurance agent can help you find the best and most affordable car insurance policy to meet your coverage needs.

 North Carolina’s minimum coverage requirements are high enough to cover most minor accidents.
 However, a serious collision can easily exceed the limits of a minimum-coverage policy.
 If you do not have enough insurance to cover the costs you are responsible for, you will be required to make up the difference out of pocket.
 That is why many Charlotte drivers choose to purchase liability coverage in amounts that are much higher than the state requires.
 For those who have a lot in assets they wish to protect, an umbrella insurance policy can further boost their liability coverage.
 Your independent agent can help you determine how much liability coverage you can reasonably afford.

 North Carolina is the 44th most expensive state for auto insurance, so the average rate in this state is lower than the national average.
 This is good news if you are in the market for an affordable car insurance policy.
 Of course, auto insurance rates often vary significantly from one driver to the next.
 This is because costs are calculated on an individual basis according to several factors such as:

 Every insurance company has a different formula for calculating costs.
 Comparing quotes enables you to find the policy that is offered at the best price.
 Independent agents in Charlotte make comparison shopping easy by obtaining a variety of customized car insurance quotes for you.

 Driving without insurance in North Carolina is illegal.
 If you are caught doing so, you can have your registration temporarily revoked, be hit with fines and probation, and, if you are repeat offender, could even face jail time.
-Despite this, nearly one in ten drivers in this state is uninsured.
+Despite this, nearly one in ten drivers in this state are uninsured.

 If an uninsured driver causes a collision with your vehicle, that driver is expected to pay for your resultant damage and any necessary medical treatment.
 Unfortunately, collecting this money on your own can be extremely time-consuming, difficult, and sometimes impossible.
 That is why uninsured motorist insurance was created.
 Though it is optional in many states, uninsured motorist insurance is required in the state of North Carolina.